futurice/android-best-practices/README.md

 }
 ```

-+**Store sensitive data (API keys & urls, tracking ids, etc) in build.gradle & gradle.properties files** instead of config.xml file that can be easily decompiled.
+**Store sensitive data (API keys & urls, tracking ids, etc) in build.gradle & gradle.properties files** instead of config.xml file that can be easily decompiled.
 Otherwise your data is compromised.
 Additional advantage is that you can access those constants with BuildConfig.GOOGLE_API_KEY where Context is not available.

-First, add constants into a `gradle.properties` file which should _not_ be added to the version control system:
+First, add constants into a `gradle.properties` file which should NOT be added to the version control system:

 ```
 GOOGLE_API_KEY_DEBUG=google_api_key_debug